Occupational Therapy Assistant

 Graduate Preparedness and Job Placement

-Note: Data is based on response rate and not representative of all program graduates.
+Note: Data is based on the response rate and not representative of all program graduates.

-Note: New program evaluation measure in 2015.
-Data is based on response rate and not representative of all employers.
+Note: Data is based on response rate and not representative of all employers.

 Essential Skills and Abilities